 First thing I do is to brush my teeth.
 Who wants to go through the morning with bad breath?
 Not only that but who wants to risk tooth decay and cavities?
 I always make sure to attend my dentist appointments to ensure that my oral health is in check.
-Your local dentist – like Dentist fairfax – should be able to tell you the areas of your dental health routine to focus on as well as see if there are any procedures they recommend you have.

 I go downstairs, drink a glass of water, meditate for 12 minutes.

 For those of you who don’t know what meditation is, google it.
 You will notice that almost all successful people meditate.
 It’s an exercise that you focus on your breath.
 You ignore the thoughts that come and go and simply focus on the breath.
 This gives you a sense of calm and train your mind to focus (it’s hard to focus with so many apps and social media everywhere).

 I personally find that I am less cranky after I meditate.
 I am able to put my phone away most of the time when I am with my kids.

 I do my 5 minute journal.
 I write down 3 things I am grateful for, read my affirmations and write down what would make today great.
 I talk about 5 minute journal in my previous blog post here.

 I review my goals and look at my vision board.

 I plan my day, cook and eat breakfast and start working.